phnx4um/AI_assgn/README.md

 # AI_assgn
-Artificial Intelligence - hairstyle recommendation system using CNN
+### Artificial Intelligence - hairstyle recommendation system using CNN.

-Model was trained to recommend hairstyles based on face shapes.
+- Model was trained to recommend hairstyles based on face shapes.

-training_scripts dir contains files to train and save the model.
+- training_scripts dir contains files to train and save the model.

-saved model is kept in ui/website/keras_model dir.
+- saved model is kept in ui/website/keras_model dir.

-Using index.html, one can input his face image and get a recommendation for hairstyle.
+- Using index.html, one can input his face image and get a recommendation for hairstyle.